smflem/smflem.github.io/_posts/2021-06-14-theatre_elements.md

 In this essay, I aim to explore the combination of traits that make theatre unique relative to competing mediums like movies, television, and other formats of video content (e.g., TikTok)[^mediums].
 In part 3, I'll try to reason through which of these things are integral, or what can be changed while still recognizing the result as theatre.

 While I won't be focusing on the underlying goals of art / entertainment per se, any discussion of art inherently rests on an implied understanding of ends[^gioia].
-So for clarity, I think of art, and especially art forms like movies and musicals, to be seeking some or all of the following:
+So for clarity (and in full knowledge that my views here are naive at best), I think of art as seeking some or all of the following:

 - *Beauty*, aesthetic appreciation
 - *Novelty*, as in either the new-to-a-layperson sense, or in the more formal artistic sense in which a work juxtaposes itself with an existing tradition